-Whether you follow a strict 4 day workout split, take a traditional bodybuilding approach of training a different muscle every day, use a push pull routine, only do the major Olympic lifts, or even if you just stick to cardio, you can implement the progressive overload principles we have outlined above.
+Whether you follow a strict 4-day workout split, take a traditional bodybuilding approach of training a different muscle every day, use a push-pull routine, only do the major Olympic lifts, or even if you just stick to cardio, you can implement the progressive overload principles we have outlined above.

-Our progressive overload workout plan should have shown you exactly how beneficial it can be, while giving you all the tools you need to implement it in your own routine.
-That means there is nothing left to stop you giving it a try and seeing the incredible results it can lead to for yourself.
+Our progressive overload workout plan should have shown you exactly how beneficial it can be while giving you all the tools you need to implement it in your own routine.
+That means there is nothing left to stop you from giving it a try and seeing the incredible results it can lead to for yourself.